 Why you want a privacy-first culture

-In this article, I explore how you can build a GDPR culture that ensures compliance while also fostering trust.
+In this article, I explore how you can build a GDPR culture that fosters trust while also ensuring compliance.

 Did you know that rapid response to data breaches can minimise long-term damages and costs associated with customer churn and lost trust?